Learn how Paid Leave Oregon works for small employers.

 What does it mean to file quarterly reports?

-- You will need to report the total number of employees you have
+- Report the total number of employees you have

-- You will need to report the total wages you paid for the quarter
+- Report the total wages you paid for the quarter

 For more details on how to file reports:Need to make a change to a report?

 As a small employer with fewer than 25 employees, if you choose to pay the employer portion of Paid Leave contributions, you can apply for assistance grants that cover:

 - Hiring a temporary employee while your employee is on leave